zoot101/snapraid-daily/README.md

 # Installation

-There are two ways to install and use this script - via the provided debian package for Debian and its derivatives or manually.
+There are two ways to install and use this script - via the provided Debian Package for Debian and its derivatives or manually.

 ## Package Installation

 A package is provided for Debian and its derivatives.
 Note that the author has tested this most on Debian itself (Bookworm and Trixie), and also tested it out on Linux Mint and Ubuntu.
 It should work on other Debian based distros ok too.
 The script has also been tested on Fedora via manual installation.

 Its highly recommended to use the package if one is running a Debian based distro so the dependencies are handled automatically.

 To install the package download it from the releases page below and do the following.
 It's better to use **apt** rather than **dpkg** so the dependencies will be automatically installed.

 * [https://github.com/zoot101/snapraid-daily/releases](https://github.com/zoot101/snapraid-daily/releases)